Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-InstrumentationTagRules.md

     htmlOuput.Write(encodedInput);

 }
-// However after the method exits the input string should no longer be tagged as html-encoded since it may have
-// contained invalid characters and been replaced above.
-We don't want the input object to be tagged because another method may
-// write it without encoding.

 ```
+After the method exits, the input string should no longer be tagged as `html-encoded` since it may have
+contained invalid characters and been replaced, as shown in the example above.
+You don't want the input object to be tagged because another method may
+write it without encoding.